Pascal (programming language): Set types

 if (i > 4) and (i < 11) then ...

 Sets of non-contiguous values can be particularly useful, in terms of both performance and readability:

 if i in [0..3, 7, 9, 12..15] then ...

 For these examples, which involve sets over small domains, the improved performance is usually achieved by the compiler representing set variables as bit vectors.
 The set operators can then be implemented efficiently as bitwise machine code operations.

 Record types

+A record is a structure comprising any number of member elements called fields.
+Fields are defined by specifying an identifier–data type pair delimited by a colon; nested records are possible.
+The field list is then terminated by the end keyword.
+A record variable's fields can later be accessed by inserting a dot (.) between the record name and the field identifiers.
 An example of a Pascal record type: